ical4j/ical4j-user-guide/docs/streams/workflow.md

-# iCal4j Actions - Workflow
+# iCal4j Streams - Workflow

 A workflow automation library using iCalendar to define workflow definitions and state.